pabloh/pathway/README.md

 ### Plugins

 Pathway has an extension mechanism based on plugins, very similar to the one found in [Roda](http://roda.jeremyevans.net/) or [Sequel](http://sequel.jeremyevans.net/).
-So if you are already familiar with any of those gems you shouldn't have a problem using `pathway`'s plugin system.
+So if you are already familiar with any of those gems you shouldn't have any problem using `pathway`'s plugin system.

 In order to activate a plugin you must call the `plugin` method on the class: